ruggeri/tech-notes/programming-languages/c++11-features.md

     * Since `std::promise` has a `get_future` method, I think the intent is to create a promise, and then pass this to a user.
     * I believe that `std::async` basically does this for you.
+    * Finally there is `packaged_task`, which packages up a functor;
+      you can get the future from the task; and give another thread the task, which they can start executing at their leisure.
+    * I.e., unlike `std::async`, `packaged_task` does not begin
+      execution immediately.
 * Last are atomics, so that you don't have to do locking.
 But I'm lazy and won't review this right now.